ssec-jhu/evolver-ng/README.md

     start_time: 0
 ```

-This enables both sharing of the evolver setup and experiment with others, and also the ability to easily resume the
+This enables both sharing of the eVolver setup and experiment with others, and also the ability to easily resume the
 experiment on hardware failure.

 ### Web api